-As an alternative material with the Mn-alloys in previous studies, here, an intermetallic compound (Mn-Cr)AlGe~\cite{Kubota2019} is focused on.
-The (Mn-Cr)AlGe compound is a ferromagnet which belongs to a family of Mn-based intermetallic compounds showing the Cu$_2$Sb-type crystal structure, such as MnAlGe~\cite{Shibata1973,Umetsu2014,Mizukami2013a,Kubota2019,Kubota2020} and MnGaGe.~\cite{Goodenough1975,Umetsu2014,Sun2020} The $M_\mathrm{s}$ values of the Mn-compounds range 200 -- 300 kA/m which are relatively small because of the small magnetic moment of the ferromagnetically coupled Mn-moments showing itinerant electronic structure.~\cite{Motizuki2010} The values of $K_\mathrm{u}$ are 7.3 $\times$ 10$^5$ and 8.1 $\times$ 10$^5$ J/m$^3$ for (Mn$_{0.76}$Cr$_{0.28}$)Al$_{0.94}$Ge$_{1.02}$\cite{Kubota2019} and for Mn$_{1.0}$Ga$_{1.1}$Ge$_{0.9}$\cite{Sun2020}, respectively, at room temperature, which are much higher than those reported for conventionally used CoFeB films showing perpendicular magnetization.~\cite{Ikeda2010} These physical properties of low $M_\mathrm{s}$ and high $K_\mathrm{u}$ are promising for the MRAM application, in addition, there is another merit of the silicon process compatibility for those compounds, \textit{i.e.} the films with (001)-texture exhibiting perpendicular magnetization are available on the SiO$_2$ surfaces as well as other amorphous substrates.~\cite{Sawatzky1973,Sherwood1971,Lee1973,Kubota2019,Kubota2020,Sun2020t} The (001)-orientation is also an essential requirement for MTJs using (001)-textured MgO$|$CoFe(B) structure that exhibits large tunnel magnetoresistance.~\cite{Yuasa2007} In addition, a recent study simulated reduction of $J_\mathrm{c}$ in antiferromagnetically coupled layered structure consisting of high- and low-$M_\mathrm{s}$ materials,~\cite{Yamada2020} for which the Cu$_2$Sb-type (Mn-Cr)AlGe can be a low-$M_\mathrm{s}$ material layered with, \textit{e.g.}, CoFe(B) showing relatively high-$M_\mathrm{s}$.
-In our previous study, the template effect was demonstrated for the (001)-textured growth of the Cu$_2$Sb-MnAlGe films using (001)-textured MgO seed/capping layers, in which the MgO(001) template promotes the (001)-texture in the MnAlGe films, however, relatively thick dead layer around the MnAlGe$|$MgO interfaces degraded $K_\mathrm{u}$ for the thickness less than 10 nm.~\cite{Kubota2021} The sputtered MgO layer may cause oxidization at the interface with a metallic magnetic material, which can be eliminated by inserting an ultra-thin metallic layer, \textit{e.g.} a Mg-layer in between.~\cite{Tsunekawa2005,Sakuraba2007,Kubota2011mg} Such an interface layer possibly improves the dead layer problem of the interface between the Mn-compounds and MgO, thus in this study, the effect of the Mg-interface layer was investigated for (Mn-Cr)AlGe$|$MgO interfaces to realize high-$K_\mathrm{u}$ at the layer thickness of a few nanometer.
+This study focused on an intermetallic compound (Mn-Cr)AlGe~\cite{Kubota2019} as an alternative material to the Mn alloys used in previous studies.
+The (Mn-Cr)AlGe compound is a ferromagnet that belongs to a family of Mn-based intermetallic compounds exhibiting the Cu$_2$Sb crystal structure, such as MnAlGe~\cite{Shibata1973,Umetsu2014,Mizukami2013a,Kubota2019,Kubota2020,Umetsu2021a} and MnGaGe.~\cite{Goodenough1975,Umetsu2014,Sun2020} The $M_\mathrm{s}$ values of Mn-compounds range from 200 to 300 kA/m, which are relatively small because the small magnetic moment of the ferromagnetically coupled Mn-moments has an itinerant electronic structure.~\cite{Motizuki2010} The values of $K_\mathrm{u}$ at room temperature are 7.3 $\times$ 10$^5$ and 8.1 $\times$ 10$^5$ J/m$^3$ for (Mn$_{0.76}$Cr$_{0.28}$)Al$_{0.94}$Ge$_{1.02}$\cite{Kubota2019} and Mn$_{1.0}$Ga$_{1.1}$Ge$_{0.9}$\cite{Sun2020}, respectively, which are significantly higher than those reported for conventionally used CoFeB films with perpendicular magnetization.~\cite{Ikeda2010} These physical properties of low $M_\mathrm{s}$ and high $K_\mathrm{u}$ are promising for MRAM applications.
+Another merit is the silicon process compatibility of these compounds, \textit{i.e.}, films with (001) textures exhibiting perpendicular magnetization are available on the SiO$_2$ surfaces as well as other amorphous substrates.~\cite{Sawatzky1973,Sherwood1971,Lee1973,Kubota2019,Kubota2020,Sun2020t} The (001) orientation is also an essential requirement for MTJs using the (001)-textured MgO$|$CoFe(B) structure that exhibits large tunnel magnetoresistance.~\cite{Yuasa2007} In addition, a recent study simulated the reduction of $J_\mathrm{c}$ in an antiferromagnetically coupled layered structure consisting of high- and low-$M_\mathrm{s}$ materials,~\cite{Yamada2020} for which the (Mn-Cr)AlGe can be a low-$M_\mathrm{s}$ material layered with, \textit{e.g.}, CoFe(B) exhibiting a relatively high $M_\mathrm{s}$.
+In our previous study, the template effect was demonstrated for the (001)-textured growth of MnAlGe films using (001)-textured MgO seed/capping layers, in which the MgO(001) template promotes the (001) texture in the MnAlGe films; however, a relatively thick dead layer around the MnAlGe$|$MgO interfaces with the degraded $K_\mathrm{u}$ for a thickness less than 10 nm.~\cite{Kubota2021} The sputtered MgO layer may cause oxidization at the interface with a metallic magnetic material, which can be eliminated by inserting an ultra-thin metallic layer, \textit{e.g.}, a Mg layer, in between.~\cite{Tsunekawa2005,Sakuraba2007,Kubota2011mg} Such an interface layer possibly improves the dead layer problem of the interface between the Mn compounds and MgO; thus, in this study, the effect of the Mg-interface layer was investigated for (Mn-Cr)AlGe$|$MgO interfaces to realize a high $K_\mathrm{u}$ with a layer thickness of a few nanometers.